We are delighted to announce that the 8th annual Wideman Prize competition is currently accepting applications.

-The Wideman Education Foundation is excited share the results of the 2017 Wideman Prize Competition – Ontario!
+The Wideman Education Foundation is excited to share the results of the 2017 Wideman Prize Competition – Ontario!

 View photos from the competition by clicking here, and don’t forgot to read more about the winning team’s abstract below!